lmintmate-attic/misc-files/README.md

 * traffic-lights.arr: The [Pyret](http://www.pyret.org/) version of the above program.
 Can be executed by writing next-color("name of current color") e.g. next-color("red").
 * traffic-lights-function.rkt: traffic-lights.rkt as a function.
 Can be executed by writing (next-color name of current color) e.g. (next-color "green").
 * traffic-lights-function.scm: The Scheme version of the above program.
 Execute as above.
+* traffic-lights-function-cond.scm: The above program with cond instead of nested if statements, for more readability.
+Execute as above.
+* traffic-lights-function-cond.rkt: The Racket version of the above program.
+Execute as above.

 ### Mall: ###